lukexor/react-kata/README.md

 ### Tasks

 1. **Design**: Read the requirements and sketch out some simple mock-ups.
-This is an important task, so give it the thought it deserves.
+This is its own important task, so give it the thought it deserves.
-1. **Plan**: Due to limited time, the plan for implementation should be split into 3 phases.
-Prioritize which features should be implemented in `Phase 1` and are considered MVP.
+1. **Plan**: Due to limited time, assume the project should be split into 3 phases.
+Prioritize which features should be implemented in `Phase 1` and are considered *MVP*.
 Mention what might be in `Phase 2` or `Phase 3` and why.
    Base your choices on importance to Product + UX, as well as technical complexity.
-1. **Implement**: Start building `Phase 1` features from the provided starter app.
+1. **Implement**: Start building `Phase 1` features from the provided starter application.

 ### Requirements